smhaller/ldap-overleaf-sl/README.md

 ### LDAP Contacts

-If you enable this, then all users in LDAP_GROUP_FILTER are loaded from the ldap server into the contacts.
+If you enable LDAP_CONTACTS, then all users in LDAP_GROUP_FILTER are loaded from the ldap server into the contacts.
 At the moment this happens every time you click on "Share" within a project.
-The user search happens without bind - so if your LDAP needs a bind you can adapt this in the function `getLdapContacts()` in ContactsController.js (lines 92) if you want to enable this function set:
+The user search happens without bind - so if your LDAP needs a bind you can adapt this in the function `getLdapContacts()` in ContactsController.js (line 92) if you want to enable this function set:
 ```
 LDAP_CONTACTS: 'true'